fxbabin/AWS_course/AWS_CSAA.md

 <img src="AWS_CSAA_imgs/console.png" width="400">
 </p>

-We notice there is a link for ressource group.
-Ressource groups allow us to take a collection of aws ressources and assign a tag (a label) to them so we can manage them as a group.
+We notice there is a link for resource group.
+Resource groups allow us to take a collection of aws resources and assign a tag (a label) to them so we can manage them as a group.

 The pushpin is for one-click navigation.
-It allows us to create shortcuts for most commonly used ressources.
+It allows us to create shortcuts for most commonly used resources.

 <p align="center">
 <img src="AWS_CSAA_imgs/pushpin.png" width="400">